People / Graduate Students

-Angela is doctoral student in the Ethnic Studies program and a full-spectrum traditional birth worker.
-Her dissertation project is solution-oriented and focuses on place-based health/care and embodied methodologies through an interdisciplinary, multi-method study of iterations of health justice, a framework central to post-1964 U.S.-based liberation movements, the reproductive justice movement, and the contemporary cultural traditional health/care movement.
-Angela is a recipient of the Ford Foundation Pre-Doctoral Fellowship and the UC Berkeley School of Public Health Fellowship.
-She is a 2018-2020 Graduate Student Fellow at the Institute for the Study of Societal Issues and Berkeley Center for Social Medicine.
-Angela holds a Master in Public Health degree (2016) and a Master of Arts degree in Ethnic Studies (2013).
+Angela is a doctoral student in the Ethnic Studies program and a full-spectrum traditional birth worker.
+Her dissertation project is solution-oriented and focuses on place-based health/care and embodied methodologies for public health practice through a reproductive justice analysis of the emerging cultural, ancestral, indigenous health/care movement.
+Angela is a recipient of the Ford Foundation Pre-Doctoral Fellowship and the UC Berkeley School of Public Health Fellowshi and is a 2018-2020 Graduate Student Fellow at the Institute for the Study of Societal Issues and Berkeley Center for Social Medicine.
+Angela holds a Master of Public Health degree (2016) and a Master of Arts degree in Ethnic Studies (2013).

 If you live in the Bay Area, then you live on traditional Chochenyo, Karkin, and Huichin Ohlone Land.
-Please sign up here to contribue to support the Sogorea Te' Land Trust and make your Land Tax Donation.
+Please sign up here to contribute to the Sogorea Te' Land Trust and make your Land Tax Donation.

 Ula Taylor (African American Studies) Charles Briggs (Anthropology)